lupyuen/visual-embedded-rust/README.md

 Our Blue Pill should now poll its internal temperature sensor every 10 seconds.
 It should also transmit the temperature data to the CoAP server hosted at thethings.io.

 [The Blue Pill log should look like this](https://github.com/lupyuen/stm32bluepill-mynewt-sensor/blob/rust-nbiot/logs/visual.log).
-The log is explained [in this article](https://medium.com/@ly.lee/connect-stm32-blue-pill-to-nb-iot-with-quectel-bc95-g-and-apache-mynewt-c99a9d8417a9?source=friends_link&sk=34fb9befbea42e98cb5942d66f594027).
+The log is explained below in the "Quectel NB-IoT AT Commands" section.

 [微博视频](https://weibo.com/7285313566/I2MZOeP0F)